tobykurien/rpi_tablet_os/README.md

 - Three-finger swipe up to maximize a window
 - Three-finger swipe down to minimize a window
 - Three-finger tap to full-screen or un-full-screen a window
-- Four-finger swipe left or right to switch between browser tabs
+- Three-finger swipe left or right to switch between browser tabs (Ctrl-Tab)
+- Four-finger swipe left or right to switch between apps (Alt-Tab)

 The above gestures can be changed in `~/.config/touchegg/touchegg.conf`